 We observe the same "U" pattern as seen for Abell 85 (internal note ref.
 Nançay/Abell85/21.11.11), i.e. the mean intensity changes within each run, and these changes can significantly differ from run to run.
-The variation observed is about $\sim 2-3\%$ and it is due to the evolution of the NRT $T{sys}$ during the observations.
+Most of times this variation is about ~2-4%, but in some cases it can reach up to ~10%, and it is due to the evolution of the NRT T{sys} during the observations.